This policy was last updated on 4th August 2022

-We try to respond to requests within one month.
-Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
-In these cases, we will notify you and keep you up to date about when we expect to be able to respond.
+We try to respond to all legitimate requests within one month.
+Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+In this case, we will notify you and keep you updated.

-You have the right to make a complaint at any time if you are not happy with the way that we have dealt with your personal data or a request from you to exercise your privacy rights.
+You have the right to make a complaint at any time if you are not happy with the way that we have dealt with your personal information or a request from you to exercise your privacy rights.

 Updating this notice